dhewm/dhewm3-sdk/README.md

 I don't know, maybe "control mod" or something?
 At first I called it "mods.sh" but it turned out that this sucks for tab-completion, so I prefixed it with another character...

+**And acmodlist.txt?!**

+Auto-Checkout-modlist, obviously.

+Or maybe all-checkout-modlist?
+Who knows.